ModelCloud/GPTQModel/README.md

 # compile and install
 pip install -vvv --no-build-isolation .

-# If you have nv package version 0.1.16 or higher, you can use nv pip for potentially better dependency management
+# If you have uv package version 0.1.16 or higher, you can use nv pip for potentially better dependency management
 uv pip install -vvv --no-build-isolation .
 ```